NetoPedro/Universal-Adversarial-Perturbations-Pytorch/README.md

 Implementation of (https://arxiv.org/abs/1610.08401) for the CS-E4070 - Special Course in Machine Learning and Data Science: Advanced Topics in Deep Learning course at Aalto University, Finland.

+The dataset used was the Fashion Mnist for simplicity and to be trainable on the cpu.

 ## Paper interpretation